walmartlabs/concord-website/docs/getting-started/node-roster.md

 Node Roster requires a minimum [Ansible Plugin](../plugins/ansible.html) version of 1.38.0.
 No further configuration is required for usage.

-**Note:** Node Roster is a beta feature.
-All APIs are subject to change.

 ## Features

 - automatically processes Ansible events and collects deployment data such as: